hss1737/tsne-grid/README.md

 * `--res`: Width/height if small images (in pixels).
 Default is 224.
 * `--name`: Output filename.
 Default is tsne_grid.jpg
 * `--path`: Output image path.
 Default is current directory.
-* `--per`: Perplexity for tsne algorithm.
+* `--per`: Perplexity for t-SNE algorithm.
 Default is 50.
-* `--iter`: Number of iterations for tsne algorithm.
+* `--iter`: Number of iterations for t-SNE algorithm.
 Default is 5000.

 ### Implementation details
 VGG16 (without fc layers on top) is used to generate high dimensional feature representations of images.
-2D representaions of these features are formed using scikit-learn's tsne implementation.
+2D representaions of these features are formed using scikit-learn's t-SNE implementation.
 These 2D representations are converted into a square grid using [Jonker-Volgenant](https://blog.sourced.tech/post/lapjv/) algorithm.

 ### Support
 The script was tested with tensorflow (1.4.0) and keras (2.1.1) on Nvidia GeForce GT 740M